Ice Cleats Heel Spikes and Forward Spikes Allow You To Walk Safely and Naturally

 The forward and heel spikes design is also extremely important.
 The areas contacting the ice are small so the number of well-positioned spikes is limited.
 Spikes must be extremely aggressive and effective so they instantly penetrate and grip even extremely cold dense ice or black ice.

 The spike material must be extremely durable.
 Typically the forward positioned and heels spikes have the most wear.
 They need to be reliable and stay extremely sharp as they wear.

 Selecting the right size ice cleats is critical.
 Spikes are positioned too far back from the front and too far up from the base of the heel when ice cleats are too small.

 Straps must securely hold the ice cleats in aligned on your footwear so the spikes remain properly positioned and effective.

 Very few competing ice cleats have well-positioned ice cleats near the front.
 Far fewer have heel spikes.
 Some competing ice cleats don’t have any spikes on the heel.
 Look closely at pictures many competitors use to showcase their ice cleats in action.
 You’ll clearly see that no stud on either ice cleat is contacting the ice as the wearer takes a step.
 They’re completely unprotected.

 Recommended Ice Cleats

 Visit my Best Ice Cleats Selection and Buyer’s Guide.
-High-Pro, Low-Pro and Grip-X Ice Cleats have perfectly positioned aggressive, durable tungsten-carbide forward spikes and heel spikes and strong straps to keep the ice cleats aligned.
+HIGH-PRO, LOW-PRO, ICE BEAST HIGH-PRO, and ICE BEAST LOW-PRO Ice Cleats have perfectly positioned aggressive, durable tungsten-carbide forward spikes and heel spikes and strong straps to keep the ice cleats aligned.